 - We collect personal information (such as your name, contact details, job title etc.) that you supply to us.
 Your information is collected when you request information from us, contact us, make a booking with us, and purchase membership from us.
 We will update your information whenever we get the opportunity to keep it current, accurate and complete.

-- Any information you provide when booking with us and or purchasing membership will be used for the Attachment Research Community purposes only.
+- Any information you provide when booking with us and or purchasing membership will be used for the Attachment Research Community purposes only in order to process that transaction.
 From time to time we may send you information from other organisations which we think may be of interest to you.
-We may also disclose your information to companies who act as “data processors” on our behalf, some of whom may be outside the UK/EEA.
+We may also disclose your information to companies who act as “data processors” on our behalf.
 However we do not sell, rent or otherwise distribute any personal information to third parties.

 - You may indicate your preference for receiving direct marketing by telephone, post or by e-mail, from us or any partner organisations with whom we may work.
 You will be given the opportunity on every communication we send you to indicate that you no longer wish to receive our direct marketing material.
 You may, in addition, indicate your preference regarding receiving third party direct marketing material.
 Once properly notified by you, we will take steps to stop using your information in this way.